The Order: 1886: Plot

 During the autumn of 1886 London is plagued by both attacks by half-breeds and an anti-government insurgency.
-After fighting off rebels in Mayfair, Sir Galahad pursues the survivors into the Underground where he encounters a number of werewolf-like half-breeds known as Lycans.
-Galahad's mentor, Sir Percival, one of the Order's most veteran knights, suspects that there is a correlation between the two and requests permission to investigate the rebel stronghold of Whitechapel.
+After fighting off rebels in Mayfair, Sir Galahad (Steve West) pursues the survivors into the Underground where he encounters a number of werewolf-like half-breeds known as Lycans.
+Galahad's mentor, Sir Percival (Graham McTavish), one of the Order's most veteran knights, suspects that there is a correlation between the two and requests permission to investigate the rebel stronghold of Whitechapel.
 His concerns are dismissed by the Lord Chancellor, who believes that the Order should remain dedicated to fighting half-breeds.

-With tacit approval from Sir Lucan, the Order's Knight Commander and adopted son of the Lord Chancellor, Percival and Galahad undertake a mission into Whitechapel accompanied by the other two members of their team, Lady Igraine and the Marquis de Lafayette.
+With tacit approval from Sir Lucan (Matthew Waterson), the Order's Knight Commander and adopted son of the Lord Chancellor, Percival and Galahad undertake a mission into Whitechapel accompanied by the other two members of their team, Lady Igraine (Alice Coulthard) and the Marquis de Lafayette.
 After encountering fierce resistance they reach the rebel headquarters in the abandoned Royal London Hospital, to find it occupied by Lycans.
 Galahad and Igraine discover evidence of a rebel plot to infiltrate the Agamemnon, flagship of the United India Company's airship fleet, and assassinate the company chairman Lord Hastings, a frequent guest to the Round Table.
 The team boards the airship and foils the assassination attempt before a bomb detonates on board.
 Hastings and most of the passengers are evacuated, but Galahad and Percival remain on board to search for the rebel leader.
 A second explosion sends the Agamemnon crashing into Hyde Park, destroying the Crystal Palace in the process.
 Galahad survives but discovers that Percival has been killed.

 In council at the Palace of Westminster, Lafayette is knighted and assumes Percival's seat at the Round Table.
 The Lord Chancellor is highly critical of the mission, asserting that Percival's death and the extensive collateral damage were in vain.
 The council is interrupted when rebels stage a major attack on Westminster Bridge aimed at killing Hastings, who is saved by the knights.

 Enraged by Percival's death, Galahad returns to Whitechapel seeking a confrontation with the rebel leader, who is revealed to be an Indian woman named Lakshmi who is later revealed to be the hitherto presumed dead Queen Lakshmibai of Jhansi of the princely state of Jhansi in the Indian subcontinent.
-Pleading with Galahad that the United India Company is the true enemy, she leads him to the company's warehouses in Blackwall where they discover a large number of hibernating vampires packed in crates bound for the Northeastern United States.
+Pleading with Galahad that the United India Company is the true enemy, she leads him to the company's warehouses in Blackwall where they discover a large number of hibernating vampires packed in crates bound for the northeastern United States.
 According to Lakshmi, Lord Hastings is a vampire (known to the general public as "Jack the Ripper") and is acting in response to the Order's recent success.